fsciortino/fsciortino.github.io/_pages/about.md

 Latest News
 ===========
+* Sep 26, 2022: my work on particle transport in DIII-D diverted negative triangularity experiments has been accepted in Plasma Physics & Controlled Fusion (see the [accepted manuscript](https://iopscience.iop.org/article/10.1088/1361-6587/ac94f6/pdf)).
 * Oct 21, 2021: my latest C-Mod work on neutrals and impurity transport is now published in Nuclear Fusion (see [here](https://iopscience.iop.org/article/10.1088/1741-4326/ac32f2/pdf)).
 Keywords: Bayesian inference, impurity transport, neutrals, x-ray and ultra-violet spectroscopy.
 Studies of C-Mod L-, EDA H- and I-mode discharges.
 * Oct 14, 2021: the paper "The Very High-n Rydberg Series of Ar16+ in Alcator C-Mod Tokamak Plasmas" has been published in the Journal of Physics B: Atomic, Molecular and Optical Physics (find it [here](https://iopscience.iop.org/article/10.1088/1361-6455/ac2722)).
 I really enjoyed contributing to this work led by John Rice at MIT!
 * Oct 12, 2021: a short paper presenting Aurora, a modern package for particle transport, neutrals and radiation in magnetically-confined plasmas (tokamaks and stellarators) is finally available on the PPCF journal website: [F Sciortino et al 2021 Plasma Phys.
 Control.
 Fusion 63 112001](https://iopscience.iop.org/article/10.1088/1361-6587/ac2890)